pjfanning/micrometer-akka-sample/README.md

 This sample demonstrates how to add [Micrometer-Akka](https://github.com/pjfanning/prometheus-akka) metrics to your application.
 Micrometer-Akka is in experimental mode and is based on [Prometheus-Akka](https://github.com/Workday/prometheus-akka) - and still has the same package names and application.conf setting.

+The experimental code for Micrometer-Akka is in a [branch](https://github.com/pjfanning/prometheus-akka/tree/micrometer-akka) of Prometheus-Akka.

 This sample is based on https://github.com/pjfanning/prometheus-akka-sample

 [Micrometer Metrics](http://micrometer.io/) compares itself to `SLF4J, but for metrics`.